restqa/documentation/docs/contributing.md

 - Follow us on [Twitter](https://twitter.com/restqa) and [LinkedIn](https://linkedin.com/company/restqa).

+## Share your feedback 👍

+We want to provide the best experience to our users, your feedback are important to us: https://restqa.io/feedback

 ## Share your story 💌

 RestQa users come from a wide range of backgrounds, experience levels, and interest.
 We would love to here about your feedbacks : hello@restqa.io